Angular pair-of-pants decompositions of complex varieties: Introduction

 Note that its image is cut out by the linear ideal $I=\langle x-y-1\rangle\subset \CC[x^{\pm},y^{\pm}]$.
 Its tropicalization consists of three rays meeting in a point, and each of these rays corresponds to a closed toric stratum, a point, in the associated polyhedral compactification $\mathbb{P}^{1}$.

 These local models arise naturally as the components of semistable models.
 For instance, consider the affine equation

 By taking its closure in $\mathbb{P}^{2}_{\CC[t]}$, we obtain a proper semistable model\footnote{In terms of this paper, they are strictly speaking not semistable since they are not \emph{regular}.
-They are semistable in the sense of \cite[Chapter 10, Section 2]{Liu} however. } $\mathcal{X}\to U$ over an open subset $U$ of $\Spec(\CC[t])$ containing $t=0$.
+They are semistable in the sense of \cite[Chapter 10, Section 3]{Liu} however. } $\mathcal{X}\to U$ over an open subset $U$ of $\Spec(\CC[t])$ containing $t=0$.
 Its special fiber over $t=0$ consists of two components meeting transversely in three points.
 The two components are isomorphic to $\mathbb{P}^{1}$.
 In terms of local charts, these components are given by $y = \pm x(x-1)(x-2)$, and the intersection points are given by $(0,0)$, $(1,0)$ and $(2,0)$.
 The open toric components are obtained by removing the three intersection points.
 These complements are essential projective hyperplane complements, so we conclude that $\mathcal{X}\to U$ is a torically hyperbolic model. \end{example}

 More generally, we will identify closed toric strata of an snc-compactification of an essential projective hyperplane complement with cells of a polyhedral fan.
 That is, consider the tropicalization $\Gamma:=\trop(Z)\subset \RR^{n}$ of an affine linear space $Z\subset (\CC^{\times})^{n}$.
 Note that $\Gamma$ can be identified with the Bergman fan of the associated matroid.
 We endow $\Gamma$ with a polyhedral complex structure in such a way that the induced toric compactification $\overline{Z}$ of $Z$ is snc.
 More specifically, this polyhedral structure induces a toric variety $Y$, and we take the closure $\overline{Z}$ of $Z$ in $Y$.
 We then require $\overline{Z}\backslash Z$ to be an snc-divisor in $\overline{Z}$.
 We can now identify the various cells in $\Gamma$ with closed toric strata of $\overline{Z}$.
-A toric semistable model then consists of components of this type\footnote{Here we allow open toric subvarieties of $\overline{Z}$ as well.} that meet transversely in common closed toric strata.
-We say that this model is torically hyperbolic if the open components obtained by removing intersections are essential projective hyperplane complements, as in \Cref{exa:ToricallyHyperbolicModel}.
+A toric semistable model then consists of components of this type that meet transversely in common closed toric strata.\footnote{Here we allow open toric subvarieties of $\overline{Z}$ as well.} We say that this model is torically hyperbolic if the open components obtained by removing intersections are essential projective hyperplane complements, as in Example \ref{exa:ToricallyHyperbolicModel}.

 These torically hyperbolic models allow us to glue angle sets to reconstruct the topology of a global variety.
 We note again that varieties such as $\mathbb{P}^{1}$ are not torically hyperbolic, since we cannot embed $\mathbb{P}^{1}$ into a torus $(\CC^{\times})^{n}$, even after applying a semistable degeneration.
 To summarize: \begin{enumerate} \item \emph{Toric semistable models}: special fiber locally given by toric open subvarieties of \\ snc-compactifications of essential projective hyperplane complements.
 In particular, we can take the snc-compactification itself.